-The introduction of the timsTOF Pro™ coupled with the revolutionary PASEF™ acquisition mode is breaking new boundaries in speed, sensitivity, selectivity and robustness, allowing scientists to routinely explore parts of the proteome not previously accessible.
+The introduction of the timsTOF Pro coupled with the revolutionary PASEF® acquisition mode is not only breaking new boundaries in speed, sensitivity, selectivity and robustness, but also enabling 4D-Proteomics approaches, allowing scientists to routinely explore parts of the proteome not previously accessible.

 Fully addressing that complexity can only be achieved using orthogonal approaches.
 Bruker offers a dedicated panel of solutions to deal with these challenges.

-The timsTOF Pro powered by PASEF for the first time enables fast, ultra-sensitive shotgun proteomics and relative protein quantitation at high throughput over large cohort and low abundance sample studies, at an unprecedented level of robustness.
+The timsTOF Pro powered by PASEF enables for the first time fast, ultra-sensitive shotgun proteomics and relative protein quantitation at high throughput over large cohort and low abundance sample studies, at an unprecedented level of robustness.